A Northern Mojave (Mojave Green) rattlesnake. Image courtesy of Rachel Olson.

 Venomous animals secrete toxic substances that they use to immobilize and potentially kill their prey.
 There are many venomous animals including spiders, stinging insects, lizards, and, of course, snakes.
 There are four types of venomous snakes but the type that is responsible for 99% of venomous snake bites in North America are vipers.
 Vipers can be "old world vipers" or "pit vipers."
 In North America, we have pit vipers, chiefly rattlesnakes, cottonmouths (also called water moccassins) and copperheads.
 Rattlesnakes are the most poisonous.

 Pit vipers are named for their facial heat sensing organ, which is called a loreal pit.
-They have hinged fangs that not only hold their prey but also serve as injection needles for their venom.
+The snakes with hinged fangs, such as the rattlers, will strike delivering their poison, release the prey, and then look for the dead body.
 The prey is rapidly killed through an assortment of complicated mechanisms and the digestion process is actually initiated by the venom.
-The snake then looks for the dead body of its prey and consumes it.

 Snake venoms are highly complicated.
 At least 26 separate enzymes have been identified with 10 of these enzymes common to all snake venoms (though in different concentrations).
 All snake bites are not equal.
 The quality of venom depends not only on the type of snake but on the season, the geographical region, the age of the snake, and how recently it has released venom previously.
 Treatment depends on the type of venom but more on this later.

-Our discussion concerns rattlesnakes native to California.
-Rattlesnakes are the only venomous snakes native to California and there are six species.
+The only venomous snakes in California are the rattlesnakes and there are eight species: the Southern Pacific rattlesnake, the Northern Pacific rattlesnake, the Great Basin rattlesnake, the Western diamondback, the red diamondback, the sidewinder, the speckled rattlesnake, and the Mojave green rattlesnake.
 The Western rattlesnake has eight subspecies including the Southern Pacific rattlesnake, which is the only one native to the Los Angeles Basin.
 Ask your veterinarian what venomous species are native to your area.

 The physical appearance of each snake species is variable and it is difficult to tell what species of snake you are looking at.
 Some general principles in distinguishing poisonous snakes are: